 With Thanksgiving less than a week away, if you’re anything like me, I bet you’ve been scouring the internet for new side dish ideas.

 Of course there are the ever-present sides on our holiday table, like butternut squash puree, some variant of stuffing (cornbread-based stuffing seems to be everyone’s favorite), and some form of bean casserole (usually green bean casserole, but for some reason that hasn’t been such a hit for the past couple of years).
-And Brussels sprouts, which is my dad’s contribution to our meal; my mom hates them and refuses to go near them, but since they’re a favorite of his, my dad takes on the challenge every year.
+And Brussels sprouts, which is my dad’s contribution to our meal; my mom hates them and refuses to go near them, but since they’re a favorite of his, my dad takes on the challenge to come up with a new recipe for them every year.
 Sometimes he’ll make them braised, but if I’m really lucky, the sprouts get roasted.

 Roasting brings out all the best qualities of Brussels sprouts…their natural sweetness and slight nuttiness, both of which are accentuated by a sweet and savory dark cherry sauce and nutty toasted hazelnuts in this dish.